lgibelli/singularity-docs/getting_started.rst

 User-defined bind points
 ------------------------

-| If the system administrator has `enabled user control of binds`_, you
+| If the system administrator has `enabled user control of binds <https://singularity-admindoc.readthedocs.io/en/latest/quickstart.html#user-bind-control-boolean-default-yes>`_, you
   will be able to request your own bind points within your container.
 | To *mount* a bind path inside the container, a **bind point** must be
   defined within the container.
 The bind point is a directory within the